Professor David J Beech

 Profile

-After undergraduate studies at the University of Manchester and a PhD at St George’s University London, I trained in biophysics at the University of Washington, Seattle, before returning to the UK as a Wellcome Career Development Fellow.
-I am now professor at the University of Leeds.
-My expertise is in research, postgraduate research education and academic leadership across disciplines.
+After undergraduate studies at the University of Manchester and a PhD at St George’s Hospital Medical School London, I trained in biophysics at the University of Washington in Seattle before returning to the UK as a Wellcome Career Development Fellow.
+I am now Professor of Cardiovascular Science at the University of Leeds, Honorary Professor of Cardiovascular Science at the Leeds Teaching Hospitals NHS Trust (LTHT) and an elected Fellow of the Academy of Medical Sciences.

 Responsibilities